MaxJohnsen/carla-controller/README.md

 ### Arguments

 You can run the Carla Controller with different arguments to customize the controller:

 Argument | Description | Opotions
 --- | --- | ---
--v, --verbose| Prints debug info |
+-v, --verbos e| Prints debug info |
---host | IP of the host server | default is localhost -p, --port | TCP port to listen to | default is 2000 -o, --output | Name of directory to save driving data to, you will not be able to save driving data without this
+--host | IP of the host server | default is localhost -p, --port | TCP port to listen to | default is 2000 -o, --output | Name of directory to save driving data to

 Example: `python carla_controller.py -v -p 2001 -o "test1"` will listen at port 2001, print debug information and save all driving data to a folder called _test1_